kingwell47/portfolio/markdown/sunnyside.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.

+Additional things I did:

+- Added hover states to the navbar links (these were not specified in the original challenge files).
+- Added a fade-in/out effect on the mobile menu expansion.

 ### Links